Germinating the seeds

-Keep the pots in an area that will stay at 62-75 degrees F (16-23°C) during the day, and 55-70 F (12-21°C) at night.
-I have no information about sprouting them outside this temperature range and do not recommend it.
-I suggest placing a minimum/maximum thermometer near the pots.
+Keep the pots in an area that will stay about 65-77 degrees F (18-25°C) during the day, and 45-65 (7-18°C) at night.
+Avoid letting the seeds get above 80°F (27°C) for prolonged periods.
+I recommend placing a minimum/maximum thermometer near the pots.

-Climate -- Most Bomareas come from cloud forests of the Andes mountains, where temperatures are mild and nights are cool.
-Most Bomareas don't thrive in hot temperatures, especially if nights are warm.
-It's possible that this plant will not perform well if temperatures consistently get above 85° F (30°C) with warm nights.
-It warmer climates, don't plant it where heat can collect, like against a sunny wall.
-Mulch the plant to keep the roots cool and moist.
-Shade the pot to keep it cool, or at least avoid using a black pot, which can overheat.
+Climate -- Most Bomareas come from cloud forests of the Andes mountains, where temperatures are mild all year and nights are cool.
+Most Bomareas don't thrive in hot climates, especially if nights are warm.
+It's possible that this plant will not perform well if temperatures consistently get above 85° F (30°C) and nights are above 65° F (18°C).
+The foliage may be killed by frost, but the tubers should be hardy to at least 25°F (-4°C).
+Indoors, over about 40% humidity is best.

 Strange Wonderful Things